joshbegley/nyt-latest/README.md

 `For 80 days, at a sprawling steelworks, a relentless Russian assault met unyielding Ukrainian resistance.
 This is how it was for those who fought, and for those trapped beneath the battlefield.`\
 https://nytimes.com/2022/07/24/world/europe/ukraine-war-mariupol-azovstal.html?searchResultPosition=4

-**Heads Up, Again: China Set to Launch Space Station Module With Giant Rocket**\
+**Heads Up, Again: China Launches Space Station Module With Giant Rocket**\
-`Another Long March 5B rocket is on the launching pad.
+`Another Long March 5B rocket is headed to space.
 When its 23-ton booster comes back down, no one knows where the debris will land.`\
 https://nytimes.com/2022/07/24/science/china-space-rocket-long-march.html?searchResultPosition=5

 **Mississippi Fires Lawyer Trying to Recoup Misused Welfare Funds**\